filippodaniotti/NLU-UniTN-2022/README.md

 ![tui](./static/tui.gif)

 ## How to run
+> Nota: the training logs and trained models weights of the experiments performed are attached to the release of this repository.

 The `run.py` script is the main API for interacting for this project.
 It also takes care of data download and preparation.
-Keep in mind the a configuration file is always required for it to run (see [here](#configuration) for details).
+Keep in mind that a configuration file is always required for it to run (see [here](#configuration) for details).

 ```text
 usage: run.py [-h] [-c CONFIG_PATH] [-t] [-e] [-d] [-i] [-ic INFERENCE_CONFIG_PATH] [-it] [-p PROMPT]